gsampaio/compassnote/README.md

-Compassnote for iOS version 1.0
+Compassnote for Android version 1.0
 ================================

 What this is